Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 Optifine users: Please test without Optifine before reporting issues.
 Optifine is known to cause rendering issues.

 - Tools, weapons, and armor.
 All of them share much of the same code.
 If you can do something with tools, odds are you can do the same with armor, and so on.
 They also extend vanilla classes, which means they should work with anything that requires vanilla tools (Ender IO farming stations, for example).
-They can be enchanted and repaired through normal means (I even fixed the enchanted glow effect this time!)
+They can be enchanted and repaired through normal means.

-- Tools - pickaxe, shovel, axe, mattock (replaces hoe), hammer (AOE pickaxe), excavator (AOE shovel), and sickle.
-More to come!
+- Tools - Includes pickaxe, shovel, axe, mattock (replaces hoe), prospector hammer (can search for ores), hammer (AOE pickaxe), excavator (AOE shovel), saw (formerly lumber axe), and sickle.

 - Armor - In Silent's Gems, armor was kind of tacked on later in development, so it had some bugs and inconsistencies.
 In Silent Gear, armor was considered from the beginning.